Leon S. Kennedy: Concept and design

-Resident Evil 5s (2009) producer Jun Takeuchi said the series' fans want a video game featuring both Leon and Chris as the protagonists at the same time, due to their popularity.
-Takeuchi said it would be "pretty dramatic" if the two characters never met before the series ended; the meeting happens in Resident Evil 6 (2012).
-Resident Evil 6s producer Hiroyuki Kobayashi liked Leon and decided to include him in the game because "he is central to the story".
-In Leon's initial design, he was intended to be a civilian, while his Chinese outfit is blue and is intended to look stylish, contrasting with Chris's military equipment.
+Resident Evil 5s (2009) producer Takeuchi said due to the characters' popularity, fans of the series wanted both Leon and Chris as protagonists.
+He said it would be "pretty dramatic" if Leon and Chris never met during the series; they eventually meet in Resident Evil 6 (2012).
+Resident Evil 6s producer Hiroyuki Kobayashi liked Leon and decided to include him because "he is central to the story of the game".
+Leon's blue, Chinese-style outfit is intended to look stylish and to contrast with Chris's military equipment.